Britain's FTSE set for longest losing run since 2011

 “We would expect local inflation and wage increase demands to offset the weaker currency to undo much of the localised benefit in the months ahead, as happened the last time the tenge devalued,” analysts at Investec Securities said in a note.

-Top risers on the FTSE 100 were miners with exposure to precious metals, such as Fresnillo and Randgold .
-Mid-cap Lonmin rallied 15.5 percent, recovering from recent falls after the drop in the dollar sent platinum higher.
+Top risers on the FTSE 100 were miners with exposure to precious metals, such as Anglo American and Fresnillo .
+Mid-cap Lonmin rallied 18 percent, recovering from recent falls after the drop in the dollar sent platinum higher.

-Mondi, British American Tobacco and Hammerson were among the top fallers on the index, all 2-3 percent lower as they went ex-dividend.
-(Reporting by Alistair Smout; Editing by Alison Williams)
+Mondi, British American Tobacco and Hammerson were the top fallers on the index, all around 2.6 percent lower as they went ex-dividend.
+(Reporting by Alistair Smout; Editing by Dominic Evans/Ruth Pitchford)